norvig/paip-lisp/docs/chapter17.md

 Constraint propagation is often sufficient to yield a unique interpretation.
 But sometimes the diagram is still underconstrained, and we will have to search for solutions.
-The function `search-solutions` first checks to see if the diagram is ambiguous, by seeing if it has an ambiguous vertex, v.
+The function `search-solutions` first checks to see if the diagram is ambiguous, by seeing if it has an ambiguous vertex, `v`.
-If the diagram is unambiguous, then it is a solution, and we return it (in a list, `since search-solutions` is designed to return a list of all solutions).
+If the diagram is unambiguous, then it is a solution, and we return it (in a list, since `search-solutions` is designed to return a list of all solutions).
 Otherwise, for each of the possible labelings for the ambiguous vertex, we create a brand new copy of the diagram and set v's labeling in the copy to one of the possible labelings.
 In effect, we are guessing that a labeling is a correct one.
 We call `propagate-constraints`; if it fails, then we have guessed wrong, so there are no solutions with this labeling.